Nokogirl has been a reoccurring character in my dev career, so I am glad to know a more about her.

 And when you went to explain the Node/Dictionary memory model stuff, well... you lost me at 'nontrivial'.

-Thanks again for the perspective on open-source contribution, some hard-core native extensions and Fat Source Gems!Created over 5 years ago
+Thanks again for the perspective on open-source contribution, some hard-core native extensions and Fat Source Gems!Created about 8 years ago